 The Liaison of the Entity will transfer all records, including group minutes, task force reports, and ad hoc reports to Stakeholder Relations for document retention purposes.

-Retaining an Entity
+103.5.5Retaining an Entity

-If it is determined by the Advisory Committee that an Entity should not be retired, the Advisory Committee minutes shall reflect this and the Advisory Committee should closely monitor the Entity and revisit the retirement issue within six months of the retirement request.
+If it is determined by the Advisory Committee that an Entity should not be retired, the Advisory Committee minutes shall reflect this and the Advisory Committee should closely monitor the Entity and revisit the retirement topic within six months of the retirement request.

 Stakeholder Relations and Liaison shall meet with Entity leadership to discuss any improvements to procedure, efficiency, productivity, or other group requirements.

-Structure of Entities
+104Structure of Entities

 MISO Committee Information

-Please refer to the Committees Page on the MISO website (www.misoenergy.org) to access current Charters and Management Plans for each approved Entity.
+Please refer to the Stakeholder Entities and WorkshopsPage on the MISO website (www.misoenergy.org) to access current Charters and management plans for each active Entity.

 Review of Subcommittees, Working Groups and Task Forces will be discussed including the frequency of meetings, Stakeholders attendance, the effectiveness of the Entity, the ability for the Entity to be combined with another Stakeholder forum and the current Charter and Stakeholder requirements for the Entity going forward.

-Advisory Committee Agenda Development
+105Advisory Committee Agenda Development

-Rotating Agenda Team
+105.1Rotating Agenda Team

+The Advisory Committee has a rotating agenda team.
+(See 5.1 Advisory Committee Agenda Development Guidelines) that is responsible for selecting the agenda items being mindful of priority and time frame considerations indicated by the Steering Committee, including:

+Financial deadlines;

+Filing deadlines;

+Business deadlines.

 The Advisory Committee will utilize a rotating agenda team to develop meeting agendas consistent with its Management Plan and to address any administrative items.
 The rotating agenda team shall include:

 Five Advisory Committee members from five different sectors